<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 • Issue logging

-Allowing you to easily get up to speed with your project’s progress and bottlenecks.
+Allowing you to easily get up to speed with your job's progress and bottlenecks.
 Where Fonn really shines, according to user reviews, is its user-friendly ‘Drawings and Document Management’.
 This feature allows you to store and retrieve sensitive documents quickly.

 • User-friendly drawing and document management